mikepapadim/llama2.tornadovm.java/README.md

 | stories110M.bin |  137 |  **1.09x** | llama2TornadoVM.java    |
 | stories110M.bin |  126 | 1.0 | llama2.java |

-In addition, we run the original implementation of [llama2.c]([https://github.com/mukel/llama2.java](https://github.com/karpathy/llama2.c).
-To fair comparsion we compile it for OpenMP and profile it with the maximum number of threads available in our system, as in:
+In addition, we run the original implementation of [llama2.c](https://github.com/karpathy/llama2.c).
+For a fair comparison, we compile it for OpenMP and profile it with the maximum number of threads available in our system, as in:

 ``clang -Ofast -fopenmp -march=native run.c  -lm  -o run``